PGT-I: Scaling Spatiotemporal GNNs with Memory-Efficient Distributed Training: Evaluation

 \subsection{Benefits of GPU-Index-Batching Relative to Index-Batching}

 As shown in \cref{tab:gpu_index_metrics}, GPU-index-batching accelerates data preprocessing and model training over index-batching on the PeMS dataset, reducing runtime by 12.87\%.
 Both implementations complete preprocessing in under 30 seconds, with index-batching requiring 26.05 seconds and GPU-index-batching 19.05 seconds.
 Since preprocessing accounts for only a small fraction of the total training time, we did not prioritize optimizing it for GPU execution.
 GPU-index-batching's speedup is due to the elimination of CPU-to-GPU data transfers during training.
 As a result of storing the dataset in GPU memory, however, GPU-index-batching uses significantly more GPU memory than does index-batching, requiring 18.60~GB relative to index-batching's 5.50~GB.
 This is balanced by reducing CPU memory usage by 60.30\%.
 As shown in \cref{fig:pems_single_gpu}, index-batching causes a spike in CPU memory usage to approximately 46~GB.
-This initial spike occurs during preprocessing, specifically dataset standardization.
-In contrast, GPU-index-batching performs this step on the GPU, avoiding the spike and maintaining a lower overall memory footprint.
+This initial spike occurs during preprocessing, and by performing preprocessing on the GPU, GPU-index-batching reduces the spike and maintains a lower overall memory footprint.